 That’s why the Australian government has made it easy to contribute extra to your super fund through voluntary super contributions.

-For those earning a higher-than-average income, contributing voluntarily to your super can also help you to lower your tax obligations as the rate at which your contributions are taxed may be less than your marginal tax rate.
+For those earning a higher-than-average income, contributing voluntarily to your chosen fund can also help you to lower your tax obligations as the rate at which your contributions are taxed may be less than your marginal tax rate.

-But what exactly are the benefits of making voluntary super contributions and how can they help you achieve a brighter financial future?
+But what exactly are the benefits of voluntarily adding to your super and how can they help you achieve a brighter financial future?

 This guide covers: